JohannesDeml/Godot-Web-LoadingTest/README.md

 ## Notes

 * This is very much work in progress.
 I'm mostly developing with Unity and the comparison to my [unity webgl project](https://github.com/JohannesDeml/UnityWebGL-LoadingTest) might not be fair, since I have a lot more experience there and also fine-tuned it over the last years.
-* I haven't come around to use brotli or gzip compression (I would like to have it baked in the file similar to Unity's solution), therefore download sizes are a lot bigger than they need to be
+* I haven't come around to use brotli or gzip compression (I would like to have it baked in the file similar to Unity's solution), therefore download sizes are a lot bigger than they need to be - With a test to compress an optimized build with brotli I would get to 4MB, I just need to find out how to load it now.
-* Starting the engine takes a long time - with a custom export template that does not include all engine features this should be faster, I hope I will get to that
+* Starting the engine takes a long time - with a custom export template that does not include all engine features this should be faster - You can find one [here](https://deml.io/experiments/godot-webgl/4.1.2-custom-template)
 * Exporting the project is a bliss compared to Unity, it is finished in a second while for Unity it takes 10+ minutes on my laptop.
 * In Godot 4.1 shadows are not yet supported on WebGL (Shadows do work for Godot 3.5)

-## Older versions

-You can find a list of all live builds with their sizes over here: https://deml.io/experiments/godot-webgl/

 ## License